kiegroup/kie-wb-distributions/kie-eap-integration/README.md

 ===========
 * The plugin only supports the generation of a single static layer.
 * Maven 3.0.X - Aether API from Maven 3.0.X to Maven 3.1.X has been changed.
 This plugin version only supports Maven 3.0.X
-* The current plugin graph implementation generates the static modules by NOT exporting the dependencies (see <code>export</code> attribute for JBoss module descriptors).
+* The current plugin graph implementation type (currently only FLAT) generates the static modules by NOT exporting the dependencies (see <code>export</code> attribute for JBoss module descriptors).